 The truth is, my life history has shown, over and over again, that steady and persistent progress toward my goals has pushed me over almost any speed bump life has thrown my way.
 It’s hard to see progress at a micro level, but if I look back over time, I can see the remarkable progress we’ve made on our financial and life goals.

 When I do have “keeping up with the Joneses” thoughts, I’ve learned to have a stern talk with myself.
 I have to remind myself of the full reality of the shiny happy person’s situation: “She worked for months in obscurity before that book was published.
-She had to ignore her family and young kids and hole herself up every day for weeks to get it finished.”
+She had to spend hours away from her family and young kids to get it finished.”
 Or, “Every $500 we save will be worth almost double in ten years.
 Are shoes worth a grand?
 Do I really want to trade financial independence for Manolos?”

 So how do I work to live a life that is freer and freer from comparisons and more and more fulfilling?
 I still struggle with it, quite a bit.
 But here are some things I’ve learned over the past few years to compare a little less than I used to: